NVARCHAR2 in Oracle Example

 Nvarchar2 datatype in oracle database

-As shown in the result, the datatype is and the length is 12 bytes (6 characters, 2 bytes each).
+The result shows that the datatype is and the length is 12 bytes (6 characters, 2 bytes each).

 Read: How to Check Oracle Database Version